cozodb/cozo/cozoserver/README.md

 To stop Cozo, press `CTRL-C`, or send `SIGTERM` to the process with e.g. `kill`.

+## The REPL

+If you start the server with the `-r` or `--repl` option, a web server will not be started.
+Instead, a terminal-based REPL is presented for you.
+The engine options can be used when invoking the executable to choose the backend.

 ## The query API

 Queries are run by sending HTTP POST requests to the server.